-The COVID risk has decreased in Washington County, and we are now back in the Yellow Zone.
-That means that the Bayport Library will be open for use by appointment beginning Monday, September 21.
-We will continue to offer curbside pickups for patrons who prefer to use that service.
+The COVID risk has increased in Washington County, and we are now back in the Red Zone.
+That means that the Bayport Library will be open for curbside pickups only beginning Monday, November 9.

 To aid in decision making, the Library Board and library director are using the model “The Path to Zero” from the Harvard Global Health Institute.